 Colanders & Sieves

-Another very useful tool to have in your home kitchen is a colander or a sieve (or both!).
+Another very useful tool to have in your home kitchen, along with your cooking tools and utensils, is a colander or a sieve (or both!).

 Regardless if you are straining pasta, fishing out bones or vegetables from a soup or stock, or rinsing rice to remove the starch before cooking it, these are great to have around.